commercetools/connect-product-export-template/README.md

 └── connect.yaml
 ```

 Connect deployment configuration is specified in `connect.yaml` which is required information needed for publishing of the application.
-Following is the deployment configuration used by full ingestion and incremental updater modules
+Following is the deployment configuration used by full export and incremental updater modules
 ```
 deployAs:
-  - name: full-ingestion
+  - name: full-export
     applicationType: service
     endpoint: /fullSync
     scripts: